MicrosoftDocs/Advertising-docs/BingAds/reporting-service/searchcampaignchangehistoryreportcolumn.md

 ---
-title: SearchCampaignChangeHistoryReportColumn Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: SearchCampaignChangeHistoryReportColumn Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the attribute columns that you can include in the SearchCampaignChangeHistoryReportRequest.
 ---
-# SearchCampaignChangeHistoryReportColumn Value Set
+# SearchCampaignChangeHistoryReportColumn Value Set - Reporting
 Defines the attribute columns that you can include in the [SearchCampaignChangeHistoryReportRequest](../reporting-service/searchcampaignchangehistoryreportrequest.md).

 For a list of columns that you must include, please see the [Required Columns](#requiredcolumns) section below.